haoxins/haoxins.github.io/2024/quantum-introduction-1.md

     $$ x $$
     itself".
 But an equally correct reply would be
     "$$ i \hbar \partial / \partial p $$",
-    and the best response would be "With respect to what basis?"
+    and the best response would be "With respect to what basis"?

 - I have often said "the state of a system is represented by its wave function,